The Great American Revolution: Incidents

 On May 31, 1996, a park employee was hit and killed instantly while attempting to cross the tracks in the boarding station as a train was returning.
 The investigation determined she slipped and fell into a 4 ft pit below, crossing from the side where passengers exit over to the opposite side.

 On June 12, 2015, a 10-year-old girl riding the roller coaster was found breathing but unconscious after returning to the station.
 She was rushed to a nearby hospital and died the following day.
 According to the local coroner's office, she died of natural causes unrelated to the ride.
 At the request of the girl's family, no autopsy was performed to determine the exact cause.

 In popular culture

 Revolution was prominently featured in the 1977 film Rollercoaster.
 It was also featured in the 1983 movie National Lampoon's Vacation as the Whipper Snapper.

+The amusement park and roller coaster were prominently featured in the two-part, Season 3 episode of Wonder Woman entitled "Phantom of the Roller Coaster."
+In the episode, the coaster was called the "Superloop" and the park was called "Fun Universe," purportedly near Washington DC.